drone/docs/content/install/installation_overview.md

       - DRONE_SECRET=${DRONE_SECRET}
 ```

+By adding more `drone-agents`, you can scale to multiple builds in parallel.

 Drone integrates with multiple version control providers, configured using environment variables.
 This example demonstrates basic GitHub integration.

 {{% alert %}}